 You will often find it in the health questionnaire asked this way:

-- Do you have, been told or been treated for, or been advised to receive treatment or medication for COPD or lung disease?
+- Have you been told or been treated for or advised to receive treatment or medication for COPD or lung disease?

 - During the past 24 months, were you diagnosed with emphysema or chronic obstructive pulmonary disease?

-- Have you ever been diagnosed with or receive treatment or medication for emphysema, chronic obstructive pulmonary disease, or chronic bronchitis?
+- Have you ever been diagnosed with or received treatment or medication for emphysema, chronic obstructive pulmonary disease, or chronic bronchitis?

 The insurance carriers want to know if you have emphysema.
-They will not ask any details about how mild or severe your condition is.
+They will not ask for any details about your condition’s mild or severe.

-Aside from the health questions, burial insurance companies conduct prescription history check to verify your answer to the health questionnaire.
+Aside from the health questions, burial insurance companies conduct prescription history checks to verify your answer to the health questionnaire.